open-telemetry/opentelemetry-collector-contrib/exporter/datadogexporter/README.md

  ```

 The hostname, environment, service and version can be set in the configuration for unified service tagging.
+The exporter will try to retrieve a hostname following the OpenTelemetry semantic conventions if there is one available.

 See the sample configuration file under the `example` folder for other available options.